chirag9510/glRoom/README.md

 # glRoom

-A small engine with modern OpenGL 4.6 rendering techniques alongwith physics functionality.
+A small engine with modern OpenGL 4.6 rendering techniques alongwith ECS and physics functionality.

 **Controls**: Left Click to pick and move objects, Right Click and Wheel to move the camera.\
 Press 2 or 3 to enable / Press 1 to disable : Debug mode regarding bullet physics.